DeanLemans/deanlemans.github.io/content/Current_Projects/software verdieping game 1.md

 > [!Map]- Week 8:
 > Rewriting my code so that's its [Staticcaly Typed](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/static_typing.html)
 > currently stuck, as I cant call a variable from a unsafe space anymore.

+to format:
+reload scene when enemy touches you interactable

 Difficulties: